 This variant on the festival package includes seven concerts and six country walks.
 The Austrian stretch of the Danube valley is, for much of its length, of considerable beauty, with much variety of landscape – cultivated lowlands, forested peaks, open alluvial plains, vine-clad hillsides, upland pastures, and, of course, the mighty river meandering towards the Black Sea.
 There are pine and fir and larch, but broadleaves predominate – beech, birch, oak, poplar.

 Though hardly classifiable as strenuous, this tour should only be considered by those who are used to regular country walking with some uphill content.
 There are hills, and a few fairly steep climbs for short stretches, but no mountains, and most of the routes are along gently undulating paths.
-The durations are between two and three hours.
+The durations are between one and three hours.